Jump to Content

 October 14, 2020

-On behalf of Keepers of the Water and the West Athabasca Watershed Bioregional Society, Ecojustice wrote to the Minister of Environment and Climate Change to demand he designate the Vista coal mine expansion for a federal impact assessment.
-Impact assessments are critical tools that help the government understand and limit harms to environment, the climate, human health, and Indigenous Peoples.
+On behalf of Keepers of the Water and the West Athabasca Watershed Bioregional Society, two community groups living and working in the watershed where Vista is located, Ecojustice is demanding that the Minister of Environment and Climate Change redesignate the expansions for a federal impact assessment after recent amendments to the IAA.

 Coalspur’s Vista coal mine is a massive thermal coal mine located near Hinton, Alta.
 If built, a proposed expansion of the mine could almost triple its current capacity, leading to an increase in pollution, infringement on the rights of Indigenous Peoples, and destruction of the habitat of a federally-protected species of trout.